PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 See from here: https://www.scala-js.org/doc/project/linking-errors.html

-You can look up details of the _**scala.scalajs.js**_ package from here: https://javadoc.io/doc/org.scala-js/scalajs-library_2.12/latest/scala/scalajs/js/index.html
+#### the scala.scalajs.js package

+The scala.scalajs.js package is for "Types, methods and values for interoperability with JavaScript libraries."; see officially from here: https://javadoc.io/doc/org.scala-js/scalajs-library_2.12/latest/scala/scalajs/js/index.html

 <br/>